robertfmurdock/team-solar-system/RoleContracts.md

 Here are the needs we expect a Squad Captain to take into account:
   - Ensuring that the Squad has a tech lead, and sufficient tech leadership for the projects at hand
+  - Communicating about any role vacancies a squad might have
   - Ensuring that the Squad is grooming a new tech lead for when the current one rotates out
   - Be aware of any Squad members quality of life issues
   - Being aware of any gaps in the squad's technical capabilities in relation to scheduled project work